nikk-creador/Tasty-tales---food-blog-website/README.md

 To install the Tasty Tales website on your local machine, follow these steps:

 Usage
 To use the Tasty Tales website, go to https://tastytales-foodblog.netlify.app/ in your web browser.
-You can create an account to submit articles, recipes, and reviews.
-Contributing
 We welcome contributions from the community to improve and expand the Tasty Tales website.
 If you would like to contribute, please follow these steps:

 Fork the repository.